operasoftware/devopera/articles/_posts/2015-03-18-wifi-ble-javascript.md

 ## TI Sensor Tag and BLE

-In this section, we will use with the Bluetooth Low Energy (BLE) protocol with the [TI SensorTag](http://www.ti.com/ww/en/wireless_connectivity/sensortag/index.shtml?INTC=SensorTag&HQS=sensortag), which is designed for developers to play with various sensors and BLE.
+In this section, we will use the Bluetooth Low Energy (BLE) protocol with the [TI SensorTag](http://www.ti.com/ww/en/wireless_connectivity/sensortag/index.shtml?INTC=SensorTag&HQS=sensortag), which is designed for developers to play with various sensors and BLE.
 The SensorTag comes with a BLE chip on-board along with sensors such as IR temperature sensor, humidity sensor, pressure sensor, accelerometer, etc in a compact handy device.
 The advantage of using BLE is its low power consumption.
 The SensorTag can be powered with just a coin cell potentially for years.

 To play with the TI SensorTag, you need a couple of things: